Favasff/Forwardbot/README.md

-# 📠 Auto Forward V2
+J# 📠 Auto Forward V2
 A Simple Bot can copy any media to a private channel provided!
 Without Admin Permission in FROM_CHANNEL
 Only Give Permission In your Telegram Personal Channel